-Note: A license is required to use File Protection.
+Mote: A license is required to use File Protection.

-With version 2022.2, DriveLock introduces a new encryption format that will be applied by default to new DriveLock agents starting with this version.
+Starting with version 2022.2, DriveLock introduces a new encryption format that will be applied by default to new DriveLock Agents.
 Existing agents will keep using the old format.
 There is now a special policy setting in the DMC that allows you to specify different encryption formats if needed.